Naturalization Act of 1906: Factors leading to passage of the law

-Future amendatory legislation
+Future amending legislation

-This legislation's establishment of the Bureau of Naturalization and Immigration was ended by the act of Nov.
-25, 2002 (116 Stat.
-2205) and its functions were transferred to Homeland Security Department.
+This legislation's establishment of the Bureau of Naturalization and Immigration was ended by the Homeland Security Act of 2002 and its functions were transferred to the Department of Homeland Security.

 The Immigration Act of 1990 revised many of the naturalization requirements contained in the Naturalization Act of 1906.
 One alteration was an establishment of certain exceptions to the English language requirement.